Basmala-hates-this/PFE/README.md

 • the ai in the chat tab would support files and generate study material (resumes/ summaries,flashcards,quizzes….)(DONE)

-• ai will be integrated more in the platform that it supports smart search and such.
+• ai will be integrated more in the platform that it supports smart search and such.(satisfied by question-suggestion + difficulty tagging + AI chat)

 • AI question suggestions — when you're typing a question, AI checks if a similar one was already asked(DONE)